hugowindisch/pillow/README.md

 ##Browser Compatibility
 The client side of pillow consists of very little code but has only been tested so far in recent versions of safari, firefox and chrome (i.e. no validation on ie so far).

+##Why Another Loader
+I wrote pillow as a foundation for swallowapps.
+I needed a loader that would make multiple js modules per package possible (something I did not find in ender at the time), and that would let me bundle graphic assets with js files in a package: swallowapps applications are graphic applications that are fully contained (code and visual assets, a bit like a swf file) in a CommonJS package.
+I also wanted something like the application domains that exist in Flash to ease the process of unloading swallowapps application (if an app is loaded in its own domain, and that its specific dependencies are also loaded in this domain, when the app is removed nothing remains).
+So my final conclusion was that having a complete control on the package loading system was pretty much a requirement of my swallowapps project.

+I'm pretty certain that the existing loaders already solve the vast majority of normal use cases.
+But, if your project shares some of swallowapps' requirements, maybe you can take a look at pillow.
+And of course, thanks in advance for helping me improve this thing!

 #License
 MIT License